CrimsonAS/v2/README.md

 ## what

 It's a JavaScript engine.
 Because the world doesn't have enough of those already.
+More seriously, it was written as a research project, and is no longer actively maintained.

 This one is written entirely in Go, currently as two packages - a parser, and a VM.
 The VM generates bytecode, and then executes it, rather than operating on